 Handling and Braking

 The Dodge Avenger’s handling is considered lively by auto critics.
-They say the Avenger is composed in turns, and has limited body roll.
-Though they agree that the Avenger has agile handling, reviewers like that it also delivers a comfortable ride, especially on bumpy roads.
-On the downside, one test driver thinks the brakes are weak.
+They say the Avenger is composed in turns and has limited body roll.
+Reviewers like that it also delivers a comfortable ride, especially on bumpy roads.
+One test driver thinks the brakes are weak.

 - "The 2013 Dodge Avenger can be a surprisingly fun car to drive.
 The reworking it received in 2011 to the suspension, brakes and steering gear help make this 5-passenger sedan feel more like a nimble European car than any mid-size Dodge from the past decade.
 Thankfully, the Avenger's good handling doesn't come at the expense of comfort.
 The Dodge does a commendable job of offering a soft and composed ride quality, yet still boasts a responsive chassis that doesn't mind carving a mountain road." -- Kelley Blue Book